joshp23/NameSilo_Certbot-DNS-01/README.md

 # NameSilo_Certbot-DNS-01
 Autorenew LetsEncrypt wildcard certificates with Certbot DNS-01 on NameSilo DNS

-This will add or renew the DNS challenge record.
-There is a 15 minute wait for propogation.
+This will add or renew the ACME DNS challenge record at NameSilo.

+### Using this script
+Just add your NameSilo API key to at the top of the script, create a writable `tmp` folder in the directory that this file is in and call the file with Certbot.

-There are two ways to use this:
+There are two ways to call this script with Certbot:
 1. Call certbot using something like the following command
 ```
 $ certbot renew -- manual-auth-hook /path/to/hook.sh